pedrovcunha/DSA/Definitions - NodeJs/src/DataStructures/Heap/heap.md

 **1. Priority Queue:**
 Binary heaps are commonly used to implement priority queues where elements with the highest/lowest priority are retrieved efficiently.
+- Min Heap to find the K largest
+- Max Heap to find the K smallest

 **2. Heapsort Algorithm:**
 A sorting algorithm based on binary heaps that achieves O(n log n) time complexity.